 Compare to Similar Products

 Our Analysis and Test Results

 Black Diamond set out to make the lightest running shirt possible with the benefits of merino wool.
-At 3.3 ounces, the Rhythm Tee is wonderfully light, very breathable, and our Top Pick for Layering.
+At 3.3 ounces, the Rhythm Tee is wonderfully light, very breathable, and our absolute favorite for layering.
 While the price is steep, this piece offers more than most running shirts in the form of merino wool benefits.
 A simple construction paired with amazing stretch creates a layer that doesn't chafe with a pack or layers, has no excessive stitching (thus reducing weight and increasing durability), and breathes well while wicking moisture.
 It could use some added reflective banding, but other than that it's simply stellar.